lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 a dodge, since dodge only cancels effects that are directed at the dodging minion.

+Ⓡ If the strike does something in addition to ending combat, that something takes place just after the combat ends, unless it is an untap effect, in which case it takes place before the end of combat.

+Ⓡ Combat effects played at the end of a round/combat can be played when the round ends via "Combat Ends" or similar.

 **Steal Blood**: This effect moves blood counters (or life counters) from the target to the striking minion.
 This does not count as damage, so the effect cannot be prevented with damage prevention effects.
 This effect occurs before